javidominguezc/Movies/README.md

 ## Notes

-Search functionality is placed in the Navigation bar.
+Search functionality is placed in Navigation Bar.
 Scroll down the catalog to show it